-The first step towards ensuring scalability of an AIoT-enabled product business or internal optimization effort is to clearly define the focus areas: Is this about optimizing core business processes by integrating them with intelligence from assets in the field?
+The first step toward ensuring scalability of an AIoT-enabled product business or internal optimization effort is to clearly define the focus areas: is this about optimizing core business processes by integrating them with intelligence from assets in the field?
 If so, which ones: marketing, sales, operations, manufacturing?
 Is the focus on revenue and profitability, or on OEE (Overall Equipment Effectiveness)?
-Is this about new or improved user experience, e.g. by adding a digital experience to a previously purely physical product?
-Or is this about disrupting channels, e.g. by opening up a new channel that could even be competitive with one of the existing channels.
-Or is it even about creating a completely new business, e.g. by creating a new digital / physical product category?
+Is this about new or improved user experience, e.g., by adding a digital experience to a previously purely physical product?
+Or is this about disrupting channels, e.g., by opening up a new channel that could even be competitive with one of the existing channels.
+Or is it even about creating a completely new business, e.g., by creating a new digital/physical product category?
 Understanding and clearly articulating the focus area should be the first step of every AIoT-enabled digital transformation effort.

-Especially for Digital OEMs, it is important to establish a holistic strategy which includes product, marketing and commercialization.
-The product and its market will usually to through exploration, growth, and maturity phases.
+Especially for Digital OEMs, it is important to establish a holistic strategy that includes product, marketing and commercialization.
+The product and its market will usually go through exploration, growth, and maturity phases.
 These need to be supported by marketing and commercialization.

 During the exploration phase, marketing will need to support market need assessment and market validation.
-During the growth phase, it needs to support awareness & visbility, as well as lead generation.
+During the growth phase, awareness and visibility, as well as lead generation, needs to be supported.
 Finally, when moving to the maturity phase, support for customer loyalty and retention will become more important.

 From the point of view of the commercialization strategy, in the exploration phase the analysis of economic feasibility plays a key role, including the analysis of realistic pricing models.
-Also, development of a strategic business plan is key.
+Also, the development of a strategic business plan is key.
 During the growth phase, lead conversion is important.
 Many digital companies are using freemium models to foster initial growth.
-For Digital OEMs, it will usually be important to ensure initial revenue generation, e.g. for the physical parts of the offering which can not be subsidized.
+For Digital OEMs, it will usually be important to ensure initial revenue generation, e.g., for the physical parts of the offering that cannot be subsidized.
 Finally, when reaching maturity, converting freemium subscribers to a premium subscription will be key.
-Up and cross-selling can generat additional revenues.
+Up- and cross-selling can generate additional revenues.

-A key prerequisite for successfully establishing a scalable high-tech business is to constantly focus on the product - market fit.
+A key prerequisite for successfully establishing a scalable high-tech business is to constantly focus on product/market fit.
 This means that the product -- including the user experience (UX), the feature set and the value proposition -- must meet the undeserved needs of the target customers.
 Since the target customers are likely to also change over time, the organization must be able to react to the changing needs.